Outlawries Bill: Ceremonial purpose

 The bill is introduced after the King's Speech, after the Commons have returned to their chamber, but before any debate on the contents of the speech.
 No Member of Parliament presents it, nor has it been ordered to be printed in recent times.
 It is not intended to make any further progress, but rather bears a symbolic import: by not discussing the contents of the King's Speech immediately, the House of Commons are demonstrating that they can debate on whatever they choose and have the right to set their own business regardless of the Monarch.

 The practice of giving a first reading to a bill before debating the Speech dates back to at least 1558; the purpose of this practice was first explained in a 1604 bill.
 Various bills were used for the purpose; originally they were just normal bills and could progress to a second reading.
 The Outlawries Bill was first introduced in the 1727 session and has been used at the start of every session thereafter (except for 1741 and 1742).

-John Wilkes interrupted the reading of the bill in 1763, to complain about his imprisonment, but the Speaker required Commons to first deal with the bill.
+John Wilkes interrupted the reading of the bill in 1763, to complain about his imprisonment, but the Speaker required the Commons to first deal with the bill.
 In 1794 Richard Brinsley Sheridan used the reading of the bill to raise the subject of the suspension of the Habeas Corpus Act.

 The usefulness of the bill was last considered in 2002.
 The Procedure Committee investigated the history of the bill and determined that because it has symbolic meaning and takes very little time to announce, there is no need to abandon it.